syncthing/docs/users/syncthing.rst

 .. cmdoption:: --gui-password=<password|->

     Specify new GUI authentication password, to update the config file.
 Read from the standard input stream if only a single dash (``-``) is given.
-The password is hashed before writing to the config file.
+A plaintext password is hashed before writing to the config file, but an already bcrypt-hashed input is stored verbatim.
 As a special case, giving the existing password hash as password will leave it untouched.

 .. cmdoption:: --gui-user=<username>